Lepage test

-In statistics, the Lepage test is an exactly distribution-free test (nonparametric test) for jointly monitoring the location (central tendency) and scale (variability) in two-sample treatment versus control comparisons.
-This is one of the most famous rank tests for the two-sample location-scale problem.
-The Lepage test statistic is the squared Euclidean distance of standardized Wilcoxon rank-sum test for location and the standardized Ansari–Bradley test for scale.
+In statistics, the Lepage test is an exact distribution-free test (nonparametric test) for jointly monitoring the location (central tendency) and scale (variability) in two-sample treatment versus control comparisons.
+It is a rank test for the two-sample location-scale problem.
+The Lepage test statistic is the squared Euclidean distance of the standardized Wilcoxon rank-sum test for location and the standardized Ansari–Bradley test for scale.
 The Lepage test was first introduced by Yves Lepage in 1971 in a paper in Biometrika.
 A large number of Lepage-type tests exists in statistical literature for simultaneously testing location and scale shifts in case-control studies.
 The details may be found in the book: Nonparametric statistical tests: A computational approach.
-Kössler, W. in 2006 also introduced various Lepage type tests using some alternative score functions optimal for various distributions.
-Dr. Amitava Mukherjee and Dr. Marco Marozzi introduced a class of percentile modified version of the Lepage test.
+Wolfgang Kössler in 2006 also introduced various Lepage type tests using some alternative score functions optimal for various distributions.
+Amitava Mukherjee and Marco Marozzi introduced a class of percentile modified versions of the Lepage test.
 An alternative to the Lepage-type tests is known as the Cucconi test proposed by Odoardo Cucconi in 1968.

-Conducting the Lepage test with R, an open-source software
+Conducting the Lepage test with R

 Practitioners can apply the Lepage test using the pLepage function of the contributory package NSM3, built under R software.
 Andreas Schulz and Markus Neuhäuser also provided detailed R code for computation of test statistic and p-value of the Lepage test for the users.

 Application in statistical process monitoring

-In recent years, Lepage statistic is widely used statistical process monitoring and quality control.
-In a classical development, in 2012, Amitava Mukherjee, an Indian statistician, and Subhabrata Chakraborti, an American statistician of Indian origin, introduced a distribution-free Shewhart-type Phase-II monitoring scheme (control chart) for simultaneously monitoring of location and scale parameter of a process using a test sample of fixed size, when a reference sample of sufficiently large size is available from an in-control population.
+In recent years, the Lepage statistic is a widely used statistical process for monitoring and quality control.
+In 2012, Amitava Mukherjee and Subhabrata Chakraborti introduced a distribution-free Shewhart-type Phase-II monitoring scheme (control chart) for simultaneously monitoring of location and scale parameter of a process using a test sample of fixed size, when a reference sample of sufficiently large size is available from an in-control population.
 Later in 2015, the same statisticians along with Shovan Chowdhury, proposed a distribution-free CUSUM-type Phase-II monitoring scheme based on the Lepage statistic.
 In 2017, Mukherjee further designed an EWMA-type distribution-free Phase-II monitoring scheme for joint monitoring of location and scale.
-In the same year, Mukherjee, with Marco Marozzi, an Italian statistician known for promoting the Cucconi test, came together to design Circular-Grid Lepage chart – a new type of joint monitoring scheme.
+In the same year, Mukherjee, with Marco Marozzi, known for promoting the Cucconi test, came together to design the Circular-Grid Lepage chart – a new type of joint monitoring scheme.

 Multisample version of the Lepage test

 In 2005, František Rublìk introduced the multisample version of the original two-sample Lepage test.
-This work recently emerge as the motivation behind the proposal of the Phase-I distribution-free Shewhart-type control chart for joint monitoring of location and scale.